 From there I could look around see exactly what I had done.
 I was on my hands in knees in the field of sorrows looking down at my reflection in a murky puddle.
 My image was unrecognizable.
 The only way out of this sad and miserable place created by a self-made shit-storm was to stand up.
 Pull myself out.”

-This is an excerpt from an article I wrote, “How travel blogging saved my life” about my own self-induced chaos — a storm that I had created that destroyed everything around me, and then struck me down.
-And at the lowest point in my life, in that stinking mud, I had two choices — stay down, or pull myself out.
+This is an excerpt from an article I wrote, “How travel blogging saved my life” about my own self-induced chaos — a storm that I had created that destroyed everything around me, and struck me down.
+At the lowest point in my life, in that stinking mud, I had two choices — stay down, or pull myself out.

-Chaos happens to us all, but in this chaos you can find this freak Hulk-like strength that you never knew you had.
+Chaos happens to us all, depression can hit certain people so hard it feels like a one-two knock out punch.
+But in this chaos you can find this freak Hulk-like strength that you never knew you had.

 You are at the bottom and the only way to go is up.